nehamaknur/NETWORKWALKS-NEHA-B082-WK2-PM4-PM5-FOOTPRINTING-WITH-HARVESTER-NETWORK-SCANNING-WITH-ZENMAP/README.md

 ## 📌 2.
 Introduction & Overview
 This repository documents practical cybersecurity lab work completed as part of the Networkwalks internship program.
 The project covers two core phases:
-1. **Footprinting & Reconnaissance**: Gathering public-facing intelligence, email addresses and subdomains on target domains using **theHarvester** on Kali Linux.
+1. **Footprinting & Reconnaissance with theHARVESTER**: Gathering public-facing intelligence, email addresses and subdomains on target domains using **theHarvester** on Kali Linux.
-2. **Network Discovery & Scanning**: Performing local subnet configuration checks via Windows `ipconfig`, live host enumeration, and topology mapping using **Zenmap**.
+2. **Network Scanning with Zenmap**: Performing local subnet configuration checks via Windows `ipconfig`, live host enumeration, and topology mapping using **Zenmap**.

 ---